• Silver Falls State Park represents the history of Oregon

 The largest and the most popular Oregon State Park, Silver Falls encompasses 9,200 acres of the stunning rainforest wilderness.
-Located 26 miles east of Salem, the park offers gorgeous scenery - no matter the time of year.
-However, the spring season is the best time to see waterfalls when the water level at the highest powers.
+Located 26 miles east of Salem, the park offers beautiful scenery - no matter the time of year.
+However, the spring season is the best time to see waterfalls when the water level at its highest point.

-Known as “Crown Jewel”, the park is full exceptional beauty including forested canyons, ten gorgeous waterfalls along the Trail of Ten Falls, five more waterfalls on the North and South Forks of Silver Creek, and 30 miles of connecting trails with different difficulty levels.
+Known as “Crown Jewel”, the park is full of exceptional beauty including forested canyons, ten gorgeous waterfalls along the Trail of Ten Falls, five more waterfalls on the North and South Forks of the Silver Creek, and 30 miles of connecting to each other trails with different difficulty levels.
 Between the top and bottom of the trails are 1,300 feet of elevation change.

 Things to Do & See

-The 3.5-mile paved bike loop path runs parallel to the Rim Trail, passes the campground, day-use and swimming areas.
-There are no waterfalls.
+The 3.5-mile paved bike loop runs parallel to the Rim Trail, passes the campground, day-use and swimming areas.
+There are no waterfalls on this route.

-The 25-mile multi-purpose trails allows mountain bikes, horseback riding as well as dogs on it.
-The trailhead is located on the southwest end of the park (North Falls Trailhead and the Howard Creek Horse Camp' parking area).
+The 25-mile multi-purpose trails allow mountain bikes, horseback riding as well as dogs on it.
+The trailhead is located on the southwest end of the park (North Falls Trailhead and the Howard Creek Horse Camp parking area).

-Built in the 1930, the historic South Falls Lodge and surrounding area have been listed on the National Register of Historic Places.
-The lodge features café and free Wi-Fi.
+Built in 1930, the historic South Falls Lodge and the surrounding area have been listed on the National Register of Historic Places.
+The lodge features a café and free Wi-Fi.

 Operated by the Friends of Silver Falls, the Nature Store in the historic South Falls Lodge sells locally crafted souvenirs.

-Silver Falls Conference Center with central dining hall, meeting halls, heated swimming pool, volleyball court, horseshoe pit.
+Silver Falls Conference Center with central dining hall, meeting halls, heated swimming pool, a volleyball court, and horseshoe pit.

-Accommodations is available in tent and RV camps, rustic log cabins, and horse camp.
+Accommodations include tent and RV camps, rustic log cabins, and a horse camp.

-The South Falls day-use area offers picnic shelters, tables, playground, a volleyball net, a horseshoe pit, an off-leash area for dogs, and swimming in Silver Creek.
+The South Falls day-use area offers picnic shelters, tables, a playground, a volleyball net, a horseshoe pit, an off-leash area for dogs, and swimming in the Silver Creek.